acbsp/bonafide.guru/en/contents.rst

 (Bhaktivinoda Thakura)

-Few days later on 14 November 1977 staying in holy dhama Vrindavana His Divine Grace Srila Prabhupada left this planet.
+Few days later on 14 November 1977 staying in holy dhama Vrindavana
+|HDGSP| left this planet.

 “If I depart there is no cause for lamentation.
 I will always be with you through my books and orders.
 I will always remain with you in that